Compression Garments for Lipoedema

 - Form part of conservative (i.e. non-surgical) treatment

-When you collect your compression garment, always check that the garment corresponds to the item on your prescription and has not been substituted with an item from a different manufacturer or by a garment with a different code.
-The first time you put on a compression garment can be very challenging and there are various ‘donning and doffing’ appliances available to make it easier which may be recommended by your trained therapist.
-A pair of rubber gloves can also help gripping the fabric and making it easier to pull garments up and smooth them into place.
-Rubber gloves and will also prevent snagging from rings and prolong the life of the garments.
-Always follow the manufacturer’s care and washing garments.
-Frequent washing keeps the garments in shape and maintains their effectiveness.
+When you collect your garment, always check that it corresponds to the item on your prescription and has not been substituted with an item from a different manufacturer or by a garment with a different code.
+The first time you put on a compression garment it may be a challenge and there are various ‘donning and doffing’ appliances available to make it easier which may be recommended by your trained therapist.
+You might also find that a pair of rubber gloves designed to help apply the compression, or ordinary rubber gloves, can help gripping the fabric and making it easier to pull garments up and smooth them into place (as well as preventing snagging and prolonging the life of the garments).
+It’s important to take your time to ensure the garment and material are pulled up and that there are no folds or creases in the material.

 If you are purchasing extra garments following assessment, the price of made-to-measure garments will be more expensive.
 It is useful to check eligibility for VAT exemption with your GP, specialist nurse/therapist.